iai-callgrind/iai-callgrind/docs/src/cli_and_env/basics.md

 # Basic usage

-It's possible to pass arguments to Iai-Callgrind separated by `--` (`cargo bench -- ARGS`).
+It's possible to pass arguments to Gungraun separated by `--` (`cargo bench -- ARGS`).
 If you're running into the error `Unrecognized Option`, see [Troubleshooting](../troubleshooting/running-cargo-bench-results-in-an-unrecognized-option-error.md).
 For a complete rundown of possible arguments, execute `cargo bench --bench